 Limited time interest free offers are popular and advantageous, particularly for those that want to make a large purchase or purchases and spread the cost over a long period.

-Their disadvantage is that after the 0% period is over the interest rate will increase and a card which was originally meant for borrowing will suddenly become a very expensive way to borrow (see more information in this FAQ).
+Their only slight drawback is that, after the 0% period is over, the interest rate will increase and a card which was originally meant for borrowing will suddenly become an expensive way to borrow (see more information in this FAQ).

-If it weren't for the Clubcard points, in other words, a 0% deal would be a short term gain, albeit a pretty good one for those looking to avoid interest.
+If it weren't for the Clubcard points, in other words, a 0% deal would be a relatively time-limited gain, albeit a pretty good one for those looking to avoid interest.

-Note, however, that Tesco always rate for risk, which means that the interest rates they actually offer will depend on the applicant's credit history (see a guide on this).
+Note, however, that Tesco always rate for risk, which means that the interest rates and length of the promotional periods they actually offer will depend on the applicant's credit history (see a guide on this).
 As a result, depending on credit history, the low APR advertised could be slightly higher.

-Again this is a contrast to the 0% offer, in that case the applicant is either accepted or rejected, there's no middle option.
+In this case, the applicant is either accepted or rejected, there's no middle option.